saharkhaled89/reading-notes/class-11.md

  * On the image itself, you can use the use the margin property and set the values of the left and right margins to auto.

- **The background-image property allows you to place an image behind any HTMl** **element.
-This could be the entire page or just part of the page.
-By default****,a background image will repeat to fill the entire box.**
+ **The background-image property allows you to place an image behind any HTMl element This could be the entire page or just part of the page.**

 # RepeatIng Images background-repeat background-attachment